 We never truly “master” transcendental meditation or any other form.
 In the same way that there is no “perfect” work of art, there's always more to come when you learn to meditate.
 Meditation for beginners is about accepting your humble starting point and opening yourself up to the universe.

 Your meditation cushion should be a comforting item that reflects the positive reasons you're taking up meditation for beginners.
-High-quality meditation pillows, like those from PineTales, are made from all-natural cotton and filled with home-grown buckwheat hulls.
+High-quality zafu meditation seats, like those from PineTales, are made from all-natural cotton and filled with home-grown buckwheat hulls.
 This means that they can easily be adjusted to suit your style and join you on your minfulness journey.